-- Hours are 8 a.m. until sunset, 365 days a year. - An entrance fee is required. - The collection, destruction or disturbance of plants, animals or park property is prohibited. - Pets are permitted in designated areas only.
-Pets must be kept on a leash no longer than 6 feet and well behaved at all times. - A Florida fishing license may be required. - Fireworks and hunting are prohibited. - Alcoholic beverage consumption is allowed in designated areas only. - Become a volunteer.
-Inquire at the ranger station. - Call the park to inquire about joining Friends of Birch State Park, a non-profit Citizen Support Organization. - Contact the park for information about pavilion rental or group/youth campground facilities. - Florida's state parks are committed to providing equal access to all facilities and programs.
-Should you need assistance to enable your participation, please contact the ranger station.
+- Hours are 8 a.m. until sunset, 365 days a year. - An entrance fee is required. - All plants, animals and park property are protected. - The collection, destruction or disturbance of plants, animals or park property is prohibited. - Pets are not allowed on the beach.
+Where allowed, pets must be kept on a hand-held leash no longer than six feet and well-behaved at all times. - A Florida fishing license may be required. - · Fireworks and hunting are prohibited - Alcoholic beverage consumption is allowed in designated areas only. - To become a volunteer, inquire at the ranger station.
+Call the park to inquire about joining Friends of Birch State Park, a non-profit Citizen Support Organization. - Florida's state parks are committed to providing all visitors equal access to facilities and programs.
+Should you need assistance to enable your participation, please contact the administrative office at any ranger station or call 954-564-4521.